Orababa/Genomics-two-B/README.md

 * To select the input files

-  * click multiple dataset icon
+  * Click multiple dataset icon
-  * choose the  two previously uploaded datasets
+  * Choose the  two previously uploaded datasets
-  * leave the other parameters at their default values
+  * Leave the other parameters at their default values

-* click execute
+* Click execute

 Four new files will be added to your history.
 The result for each dataset will be a HTML report (the webpage file) and the rawData file.